adojos/win-jdk-Manager/README.md

 Please refer the [Issue list](https://github.com/testoxide/win-jdk-Manager/issues).

-Feel free to contribte by logging any new defects or issues
+Feel free to contribte by logging any new defects, issues or enhancement requests

 ### Authors